BrandonCookeDev/smashgg.js/README.md

 ### Methods
 * **getId()**
-    * get the numeric id for the attendee in the tournament
+    * get the numeric id for the Attendee in the tournament
     * returns number
 * **getGamerTag()**
-    * get the gamer tag of the attendee
+    * get the gamer tag of the Attendee
     * returns string
 * **getSponsor()**
-    * get the sponsor prefix of the attendee
+    * get the sponsor prefix of the Attendee
     * returns string | null
 * **getCreatedAt()**
-    * get the unix epoch of when this attendee was created
+    * get the unix epoch of when this Attendee was created
     * returns number | null
 * **getClaimed()**
-    * get the true/false value of if this attendee is claimed by a user
+    * get the true/false value of if this Attendee is claimed by a user
     * returns boolean | null
 * **getVerified()**
-    * get the true/false value of if this attendee is verified
+    * get the true/false value of if this Attendee is verified
     * returns boolean | null
 * **getPlayerId()**
     * get the numeric identifier of the associated `User` object
     * returns number | null
 * **getPhoneNumber()**
-    * get the phone number of the attendee
+    * get the phone number of the Attendee
     * returns number | null
 * **getContactInfo()**
-    * get the contact info of the attendee
+    * get the contact info of the Attendee
     * returns ContactInfo | null
 * **getCity()**
-    * get the city the attendee is from
+    * get the city the Attendee is from
     * returns string | null
 * **getState()**
-    * get the state the attendee is from
+    * get the state the Attendee is from
     * returns string | null
 * **getStateId()**
-    * get the numeric id of the state the attendee is from
+    * get the numeric id of the state the Attendee is from
     * returns number | null
 * **getCountry()**
-    * get the country the attendee is from
+    * get the country the Attendee is from
     * returns string | null
 * **getCountryId()**
-    * get the numeric id of the country the attendee is from
+    * get the numeric id of the country the Attendee is from
     * returns number | null
 * **getContactName()**
-    * get the contact name of the attendee
+    * get the contact name of the Attendee
     * returns string | null
 * **getFirstName()**
-    * get the first name of the attendee
+    * get the first name of the Attendee
     * returns string | null
 * **getLastName()**
-    * get the last name of the attendee
+    * get the last name of the Attendee
     * returns string | null
 * **getZipcode()**
-    * get the zip code of the attendee
+    * get the zip code of the Attendee
     * returns string | null
 * **getConnectedAccounts()**
-    * get a list of connected accounts to this attendee
+    * get a list of connected accounts to this Attendee
     * returns object | null